 Consumers are actively looking for an emotional investment with a brand.
 The expectations that customers have in physical retail are being transferred to the digital space.

-Why are Companies Merging the Digital and Physical Spaces?
+Why are Companies Merging the Digital and Physical Channels?

 Since the introduction of e-commerce, there was a threat to conversion rates in physical retail.
 However, the O2O strategy gives companies an opportunity to utilise both spaces.
 It has connected the offline services with online spaces, where it draws the audience into physical stores to increase conversion rates.